How Might Google Handle Data Visualization?

 I’m going to let the pictures tell the story on this one.
 A collection of facts might be gathered after a search, or a combination of searches, and used to put together a table of data, like the following table of facts about atomic properties.

-Given a choice of ways to present the information about the facts collected, the following shows a visualization of the atomic mass of those elements:
+Given a choice of ways to present the information about the facts collected, the following shows data visualization of the atomic mass of those elements:

 I can see how this would be fun to use in a lot of different ways, from grabbing and displaying baseball statistics to website visit information, from looking at the rise and fall of stock prices to building historical timelines and maps.